kraktos/ESKO/README.md

 #### Instance Matching
-After the inflating the compressed file, browse to the location /home/unixUser/ESKO/src/main/resources/script/ from the command line and type
+After the inflating the compressed file, browse to the location /home/unixUser/ESKO/ and  run from the command line

+java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.core.DBPMappingsLoader CONFIG.cfg

 ./WF.1.PIPELINE.sh for running the Workflow 1